nlesc-sherlock/spaCy-dutch/README.md

 ## Ideas for further improvement
 * Throw away short sentences in the training data
 * Threshold pos tags on confidence
+* Create download script for Dutch language data
+* Make pull request with what we've got (so others can help)
+* Train NER
+* Train DEP
+* Evaluate POS.
+NER, DEP
+* Document what we have done + performance
+* Train brown clusters and add to training of tagger, ner and dep